-Figure 5: How current and future generations will experience global warming

-Source: IPCC, 'Climate Change 2023: Synthesis Report - Summary for policymakers', figure SPM.1 (c), p.
-7.

-Of all the trends presented in this report, environmental trends and projections are perhaps the most firmly established.
-The Intergovernmental Panel on Climate Change (IPCC) calculated that to limit global warming to 1.5°C, global GHG emissions need to drop by 43 % by 2030 and by 69 % by 2040, compared to 2019 levels.
-These reductions seem unrealistic in view of current trends and national climate targets.
+Figure 5: How current and future generations will experience global warming Source: IPCC, 'Climate Change 2023: Synthesis Report - Summary for policymakers', figure SPM.1 (c), p.
+7. Key uncertainties towards 2040 Of all the trends presented in this report, environmental trends and projections are perhaps the most firmly established.
+The Intergovernmental Panel on Climate Change (IPCC) calculated that to limit global warming to 1.5°C, global GHG emissions need to drop by 43 % by 2030 and by 69 % by 2040, compared to 2019 levels.39 These reductions seem unrealistic in view of current trends and national climate targets.
 Even under the most optimistic scenarios, we cannot expect a decrease in global temperatures within our lifetimes or those of our children - barring unanticipated developments in carbon capture or geoengineering technology which could help achieve this reduction.
 Meanwhile, the risk of irreversibly crossing climate tipping points is increasing rapidly.
-At the current level of warming (1.2°C) we are at the lower end of a range of uncertainty for several tipping points, and reaching the limit of 1.5°C - 2°C set by the Paris Agreement would significantly increase the risk of crossing them, and of generating 'tipping cascades'.
-The concept of biodiversity tipping points is more controversial, but crossing critical thresholds of biodiversity loss could lead to fundamental shifts in other Earth-regulating systems.
+At the current level of warming (1.2°C) we are at the lower end of a range of uncertainty for several tipping points, and reaching the limit of 1.5°C - 2°C set by the Paris Agreement would significantly increase the risk of crossing them, and of generating 'tipping cascades'.40 The concept of biodiversity tipping points is more controversial, but crossing critical thresholds of biodiversity loss could lead to fundamental shifts in other Earth-regulating systems.41 There are also some recent positive developments.
+Examples include the 2022 Kunming-Montreal Global Biodiversity Framework to safeguard biodiversity and No single country can address climate change on its own.